openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 [Bruno Friedmann: ATI Amd flgrx 8.812 catalyst 11.1 available also for 11.4/factory](http://lizards.opensuse.org/2011/02/13/ati-amd-flgrx-8-812-catalyst-11-1-available-also-for-11-4factory/)

-"A quick note for the week-end, Iâ€™ve build and uploaded the new fglrx drivers.
+"A quick note for the week-end, I’ve build and uploaded the new fglrx drivers.

 The good news, they are also available for 11.4/factory,